Hiro6634/kickstart/README.md

 # kickstart
-Ethereum and solidity: The complete Developer's Guide exercice
+Ethereum and solidity: The complete Developer's Guide exercise